Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 "Any Occupation" TPD:

-What it covers: Replaces up to 75% of your income if you are unable to work due to illness or injury.
+What it covers: Replaces up to 70% of your income if you are unable to work due to illness or injury (the post-APRA 2021 IDII cap).
+Some panel insurers offer up to 70% across their full benefit period, others taper after 24 months.
+Check the panel insurer's PDS.

 Why it is often the most important cover for healthcare workers: